Ara Institute of Canterbury

+Curriculum and programs

 Ara specialises in applied tertiary training.
 Subject choices include business, engineering, architecture, nursing, creative arts, hospitality, computing, science, languages, outdoor education, and broadcasting.
 Programmes range from Level 1 to Level 9.
 The institute works closely with industry to ensure students have relevant skills for employment, and have a wide range of work placement opportunities.

 Each year around 14,000 students enrol at Ara, including many international students.
 Ara is internationally recognised and has one of the best English language training centres in New Zealand.
 Over 50 countries are represented among staff and students at Ara.

+History

+Previously known as CPIT or Christchurch Polytech, Ara was created in 2016 when CPIT and Aoraki Polytechnic merged.
+Ara is the Māori word for path or journey.

-On 1 April 2020, Ara was subsumed into New Zealand Institute of Skills & Technology alongside the 15 other Institutes of Technology and Polytechnics (ITPs) in the country.
+On 1 April 2020, Ara became a subsidiary of Te Pūkenga (the New Zealand Institute of Skills and Technology) alongside the 15 other institutes of technology and polytechnics (ITPs) in the country.

+In July 2025, the Vocational Education Minister Penny Simmonds announced that the Government would return Ara Institute and nine other polytechnics to regional governance by 1 January 2026.

 Campus

 Ara has six campuses in Canterbury and North Otago (three in Christchurch and one each in Ashburton, Timaru and Oamaru), making it the largest tertiary institute in the South Island.
-In 2016, Ara began offering online learning options to learners throughout New Zealand through TANZ eCampus.